dangets/presentations/thrust_intro/slides.md

     !cpp
     thrust::device_vector<int> d1(65536);

-    // the below for loop is OK for quick debugging,
+    // the for loop below is OK for quick debugging,
-    //  but is horrendously slow - Why? for (int i=0; i<d1.size(); ++i) {
+    //  but is obnoxiously slow - Why? for (int i=0; i<d1.size(); ++i) {
         std::cout << d1[i] << std::endl;
     }

     // there are d1.size() cudaMemcpy calls being made!
-    // it is usually better to copy the whole vector at once
+    // it is usually better to copy the whole vector or
-    //  or at least large enough chunks into host_vectors
+    //  decent sized chunks into host_vectors first

     thrust::host_vector<int> h1(d1);    // one cudaMemcpy
     thrust::host_vector<int> h2(d1.begin(), d1.begin()+512);